Hello and Welcome!

 Central Questions explored in this Substack:

-1. How does a woman in a patriarchal culture claim her own spirituality in the world?
+1. How can a woman in a patriarchal culture claim her own spirituality in the world?

-2. How does a man cultivate the courage and humility to listen to a woman and be guided by her, and to acknowledge and validate the female experience?
+2. How can a man cultivate the courage and humility to honor and be guided by the Divine Feminine, while also acknowledging and validating the lived experience of women?

-3. How do we stay connected to our inner-divinity, inner-authority, and stand strong in our sovereignty and integrity?
+3. How can we stay connected to our inner-divinity, inner-authority, and stand strong in our sovereignty and integrity?

-4. How do we blossom like the Lotus flower, because of, not in spite of our “muck”?
+4. How can we blossom like the Lotus flower, because of, not in spite of our “muck”?

-5. How do we “live our dharma” as described in the ancient, Hindu sacred text, the Bhagavad Gita?
+5. How can we “live our dharma” as described in the ancient, Hindu sacred text, the Bhagavad Gita?

-We don’t have an exact equivalent English word for the Hindu word “dharma”, but its meaning centers around the idea of our “sacred duty,” our life purpose, or in Mary Oliver’s words, What is it you will do with your one wild and precious life? i.e. How will we learn, love, play, create, enjoy, and give in this human experience we’re having as spiritual beings?
+We don’t have an exact equivalent English word for the Hindu word “dharma”, but its meaning centers around the idea of your “sacred duty,” your life purpose, or in Mary Oliver’s words, What is it you will do with your one wild and precious life? i.e. How will you learn, love, play, create, enjoy, and give, in this human experience we’re having as spiritual beings?

 BOOKS: